5 lessons from startup founder Katherine McConnell of Brighte

 Katherine says that working at the global bank taught her, “How to assess if the business is making money or if it’s going to make money.
 You don’t start a business unless you can see it’s going to make money, and with Brighte I knew that it was a viable business right from the start.”

-When asked about Brighte’s success Katherine is quick to credit her amazing team.
+When asked about Brighte’s success, Katherine is quick to credit the people around her.

 “A dream without a team is just a dream.
-Without my team, it would’ve just been me in my trackies at home,” explaining that she wouldn’t have achieved the success she has today without the dedicated, intelligent people around her.
+Without my team, it would’ve just been me in my trackies at home,” she laughs, reflecting on how much of the journey has depended on the people who chose to believe in the vision early.

-“People took a risk on me and my dream, and it worked,” she reflects.
+“People took a risk on me and my dream, and it worked,” she says, emphasising that Brighte’s success is ultimately the result of a team that committed to building something meaningful side by side.

 She concludes, “There’s always so much to do to get to the finished product, but that might not be a finished product in 5 or 10 years.
 And you’ve got to start setting it up.
 It comes down to prioritisation of time and having an off-switch, because I do have a family and need to be sane.”